juicedata/juicefs/README.md

 ![How JuiceFS stores your files](docs/en/images/how-juicefs-stores-files-new.png)

 When using JuiceFS, files will eventually be split into Chunks, Slices and Blocks and stored in object storage.
-Therefore, you may find that the source files stored in JuiceFS cannot be found in the file browser of the object storage platform.
-Instead, there are only a chunks directory and a bunch of digitally numbered directories and files in the bucket.
-But don't panic!
+Therefore, the source files stored in JuiceFS cannot be found in the file browser of the object storage platform; instead, there are only a chunks directory and a bunch of digitally numbered directories and files in the bucket.
+Don't panic!
 This is just the secret of the high-performance operation of JuiceFS!

 ## Getting Started